Pagudpud, Ilocos Norte Tricycle Tour

-From Saud Beach, I approached a tricycle driver and asked how much it would cost to visit the a few spots in Pagudpud.
+From Saud Beach, I approached a tricycle driver and asked how much it would cost to visit a few spots in Pagudpud.
 Turns out, most (if not all of the) tricycle drivers come prepared with a set rate of P600 for the day tours.
 I had to choose between two itineraries.
 The driver showed me a laminated pamphlet showing photos of Pagudpud tourist spots.
 I decided to go with the tour around the tourist spots within Pagudpud town.
 The other was an excursion to Bangui and Burgos towns, which I planned to visit (do-it-yourself style) on my way to Laoag.
-I’d been looking forward to explore the northernmost cape of Luzon Island for the longest time.
+I’d been looking forward to exploring the northernmost cape of Luzon Island for the longest time.
 It was exciting to finally start my afternoon tour of Pagudpud in Ilocos Norte.

 On my way to the first stop during my tricycle tour of Pagudpud